adrihans/Decoding_NER_Biases/docs/index.md

 **Country names**

-The first geopgraphical named entity test we computed is on country names.
+The first geographical named entity test we computed is on country names.
 The results are shown below, firstly with the scores for each model.

 |![Results each model country](images/results/score_each_models_country_name.png)|